- Books, Literature, and Writing

 Venkat left that village along with his siblings on completion of his college education to join his elder brother in Uttar Pradesh.
 He found a job as an accountant in a cement factory there and got married and settled there.
 They had children and enjoyed life but contacts with his uncle and their family were broken totally after the marriage.
 So he had no news of any further developments about his uncle's village where that lonely sentinel used to welcome the people.

-Venkat was very pleased to see all these developments, even though, in a corner of his memories the lone sentinel is still there standing, greeting him.
+Venkat gets very pleased to see all these developments, even though, in a corner of his memories the lone sentinel is still there standing, greeting him.